yonglipdx/yonglipdx.github.io/_posts/2013-01-01-cplusplus_straustrup4.md

      * static_cast does not check the value it is converting
   3. A container is an object holding a collection of elements
   4. dynamic_cast: "is kind of" and "is instance of" operation
-     * If the object pointed to by the argument of dynmaic_cast is not of the expected type, nullptr returned.
+     * If the object pointed to by the argument of dynamic_cast is not of the expected type, nullptr returned.
 Usually not failure when a different type is unacceptable, we can simple dynamic_cast to a reference type.
-If the object is not of the expected type, bad_cast is thrown.  --failure
+If the object is not of the expected type, bad_cast is thrown. ???
   5. Use unique_ptr to avoid naked pointer.
   6. && means rvlue reference and is reference to which can bind an rvalue.
      * A move constructor doesnot take const argument, after all, a move constructor is supposed to remove the value from its argument.
      * A move operator is applied when an rvalue reference is used to an initializer or as the right-hand side of an assignment.